mayank4991/epicare/README_Backend.md

 ### Common Issues

-1. **"Spreadsheet not found" error**
+1. **"PHCs sheet not found" error**
-   - Verify the SPREADSHEET_ID is correct
-   - Ensure the script has access to the spreadsheet

-2. **"Permission denied" error**
-   - Check that the script is deployed as a web app
-   - Verify "Who has access" is set to "Anyone"

-3. **"Sheet not found" error**
-   - Run `createSpreadsheetStructure()` to create sheets
+   - Run `createSpreadsheetStructure()` to create all sheets
+   - The system will automatically create PHCs sheet with sample data

+2. **"No PHC data found" error**
+   - The system will automatically add sample PHC data
+   - Check if PHCs sheet has proper headers

+3. **PHC dropdown not populating**
-   - Verify sheet names match the constants
+   - Verify PHCs sheet exists and has data

-4. **Data not saving**
-   - Check the console for error messages
+   - Check that Status column is "Active" for PHCs
-   - Verify all required fields are filled
+   - Ensure frontend is calling `?action=getPHCs`

+4. **User assignment to PHC fails**
+   - Verify PHC name matches exactly with PHCs sheet
-   - Check spreadsheet permissions
+   - Check for extra spaces or case sensitivity

 ### Debugging Tips

-1. Use `console.log()` statements in the script
+1. Use `getActivePHCs()` function to test PHC loading
-2. Check the Apps Script execution logs
+2. Check the Apps Script execution logs for PHC-related errors
-3. Test individual functions in the script editor
-4. Verify data format matches expected structure
+3. Verify PHCs sheet structure matches expected headers
+4. Test with sample data first before adding real PHCs

+## Migration from Hardcoded PHCs

+If you're upgrading from a version with hardcoded PHCs:

+1. **Backup your data** before running the update
+2. Run `createSpreadsheetStructure()` to create the PHCs sheet
+3. **Update existing patient records** to use exact PHC names from the sheet
+4. **Update user assignments** to reference PHCs from the sheet
+5. **Test thoroughly** with a few records before full deployment

 ## Performance Optimization

+1. **Caching**: PHC data is cached for better performance
-1. **Batch Operations**: Group multiple operations when possible
+2. **Batch Operations**: Group PHC-related operations when possible
-2. **Caching**: Cache frequently accessed data
-3. **Indexing**: Use proper data structures for lookups
+3. **Indexing**: Use proper data structures for PHC lookups
-4. **Cleanup**: Regularly clean up old data
+4. **Cleanup**: Regularly review and clean up inactive PHCs

-## Backup and Recovery

-1. **Regular Backups**: Schedule automatic backups
-2. **Version Control**: Keep track of script versions
-3. **Data Export**: Export data regularly for external backup
-4. **Recovery Plan**: Have a plan for data recovery

 ## Support

-For technical support or questions:
+For technical support or questions about PHC management:
-1. Check the Apps Script execution logs
+1. Check the Apps Script execution logs for PHC-related errors
-2. Review the browser console for frontend errors
-3. Verify all configuration settings
-4. Test with sample data first
+2. Verify PHCs sheet structure and data
+3. Test PHC loading functions individually
+4. Ensure proper user-PHC assignments

 ## Updates and Maintenance

-1. **Regular Updates**: Keep the script updated with new features
+1. **Regular Updates**: Keep PHC information current
-2. **Security Patches**: Apply security updates promptly
+2. **Data Validation**: Regularly validate PHC contact information
-3. **Performance Monitoring**: Monitor system performance
+3. **Performance Monitoring**: Monitor PHC-related query performance
-4. **User Training**: Provide training for new features
+4. **User Training**: Train users on new PHC management features